miikaoskari/kali-vm/README.md

 - - -

-To set the `keyboard settings`, use the option -K.
+To set the `keyboard settings`, use the option `-K`.
-For the layout, pick values from the options listed under `! layout` of `/usr/share/X11/xkb/rules/xorg.lst` and separate them by commas.
-To additionally configure model, variant and options, pick values from the options listed under `! model`, `!variant` and `!option` of `/usr/share/X11/xkb/rules/xorg.lst`.
+The setting is of the form `<layouts>/<models>/<variants>/<options>`.
+Each setting can be omitted (in that case the default is used), or can have multiple values separated by commas.
+In the most simple case, you might just want to change the keyboard layout, so you'd set `us` for a US keyboard layout, `de` for a German keyboard layout, and so on.
+Longer explanations and examples can be found in the `keyboard(5)` manual page.
+For the list of supported values, you can refer to the file `/usr/share/X11/xkb/rules/xorg.lst` (provided by the package `xkb-data` on Debian and Debian-like systems).
+This file has different sections (`! layout`,  `! model`, `!variant` and `!option`) that list the possible values for each setting.
-Or check what's configured on your system with `cat /etc/default/keyboard` There is also a shortcut of `-K same` to match the host system.
+You can also check what's configured on your system with `cat /etc/default/keyboard`.
+There is also a shortcut of `-K same` to match the host system (ie. what's set in the file `/etc/default/keyboard`).

 To set the `locale`, use the option `-L`.
 Pick a value in the 1st column of `/usr/share/i18n/SUPPORTED`, or check what's configured on your system with `grep -v ^# /etc/locale.gen`, or simply `echo $LANG`.